Joel Salatin: Farming

 Polyface Farm is a 550 acre farm in Swoope, Virginia.
-The farmhouse was built in 1750 and added on throughout the years.
+The farmhouse was built in 1750 and added on to throughout the years.
 It was purchased by the Salatins in 1961.
 Tiring of writing for the newspaper, Salatin decided to try farming full-time.
 Each year, he revised his organic farming techniques, which have low overhead and equipment costs, and the farm began to turn a profit.
 The farm grosses $350,000 and is deemed a commercial farm by the United States Department of Agriculture.

 Salatin's philosophy of farming emphasizes healthy grass on which animals can thrive in a symbiotic cycle of feeding.
 Cows are moved from one pasture to another rather than being centrally corn fed.
 Chickens in portable coops are moved in behind them, where they dig through the cow dung to eat protein-rich fly larvae while further fertilizing the field with their droppings.

 Salatin condemns the negative impact of the United States government on his livelihood because of what he considers an increasingly regulatory approach taken toward farming.
 He is a self-described "Christian libertarian environmentalist capitalist lunatic farmer", producing meat he describes as "beyond organic", using environmentally responsible, ecologically beneficial, sustainable agriculture.
 Jo Robinson said of Salatin, "He's not going back to the old model.
 There's nothing in county extension or old-fashioned ag science that really informs him.
 He is just looking totally afresh at how to maximize production in an integrated system on a holistic farm.
 He's just totally innovative."

-Commenting on a New York Times op-ed contribution about sustainable farming and bovine methane production, Salatin wrote, "wetlands emit some 95 percent of all methane in the world; herbivores are insignificant enough to not even merit consideration.
-Anyone who really wants to stop methane needs to start draining wetlands."
-Wetland methane emissions make up 20 to 39% of global methane emissions, according to the Intergovernmental Panel on Climate Change.
-He also said that most livestock producers use "Neanderthal management" that exaggerates the amount of land required, and that modern technology allows for far more sustainable land usage.